-The Master of Interior Architecture (MIA) program provides an education in interior environments that elevates and reinvents the discipline of interior architecture by mining and re-imagining the range of our human experiences.
+The Master of Interior Architecture (MID) program provides an education in interior environments that elevates and reinvents the discipline of interior architecture by mining and re-imagining the range of our human experiences.
 In doing so, this graduate program cultivates scholars, academics and critics, while generating emergent and alternative approaches to the profession, specifically in the Southern California region.Apply Request Information Take a Tour

-The Interior Architecture graduate program at Woodbury School of Architecture explores new design frontiers and expands professional possibilities.
+The Interior Design graduate program at Woodbury School of Architecture explores new design frontiers and expands professional possibilities.
 Designers of interior environments craft spaces and design atmospheres for a wide range of situations: picturesque private spaces defined by physical boundaries, public spaces bound by landscapes and exterior vistas, spaces for community engagement, exhibition installations, and virtual spaces, both real and imagined.
 Customizable interdisciplinary possibilities provide rich territories for interior architecture students seeking to mine new frontiers and intersections: personalized curricula that can incorporate courses in gaming, film, animation, psychology, graphic design, fashion, curation and business, all expand the rich possibilities for exploration and innovation.

 Our internationally recognized and award-winning faculty work closely with students, teaching the skills required to push the limits of practice and explore disciplinary possibilities in both theoretical and professional arenas.
 Through individual attention, we foster close mentoring relationships between faculty, staff and students that extends to network opportunities after graduation.